Angas people: Settlement

 The Ngas who predominantly live on the lowlands and the Southeastern edge of the Jos Plateau are the largest group in the Jos highlands.
 The major city is Pankshin.
 The Gyangyan or Ampang district is dominated by hills and ridges, to the west of the ridges form the plains that constitute the lands of the Amper district.
 The soil of the plains of Amper are littered with granite and farmers in the district grow crops on terraced fields to plant cereal crops such as millet, guinea corn and maize.
 The people used the granite boulders as foundations and walls for their houses.

+Culture and religion

+Many Ngas people follow a syncretic form of Christianity.
+One example of this syncretism is a retained belief in a traditional resurrection-like process called tuput, which translate as "to die and come out".
+In tuput, when a person who followed certain ritual practices while alive dies, their soul leaves their body, but may return to the body within two days and carry on living as if they had never died.